bparanj/crystal/programming/iac/docs/boto/create-security-group.md

 ### Replacing Placeholder Values

-Replace `'your-vpc-id-here'` and the CIDR blocks with your actual VPC ID and desired IP ranges for each rule.
-The CIDR blocks for internal services like PostgreSQL and Redis typically reflect your VPC's CIDR if they're only accessible within the VPC.
+Replace `'your-vpc-id-here'` and the CIDR blocks with your  VPC ID and desired IP ranges for each rule.
+The CIDR blocks for internal services like PostgreSQL and Redis  reflect your VPC's CIDR if they're only accessible within the VPC.

 This demonstrates how to create a security group and configure it with specific ingress rules as per your requirements, closely following the structure and intent of your Terraform definition.